About This Journal

 Graduate Student Editorship

-The SIUC Department of Speech Communication funds a competitive graduate assistantship position for editor of Kaleidoscope each year.
+The SIUC Department of Communication Studies funds a competitive graduate assistantship position for editor of Kaleidoscope each year.
 The editor’s responsibilities include managing submission and review of manuscripts, serving as primary editor for the production and printing of one issue of Kaleidoscope, and organizing distribution of journal issues and information.

 Permissions and Copyright